napari/docs/docs/plugins/test_deploy.md

     ...  # carry on with your test
 ```

-If you embed the viewer in own application and need to access to private attributes
+If you embed the viewer in your own application and need to access private attributes,
-you may use `make_napari_viewer` fixture.
+you can use the `make_napari_viewer` fixture.

 ### Prefer smaller unit tests when possible